milestonetg/NHystrix/README.md

 The goal of this project is to provide the same functionality to C#/.Net applications.

+## Hystrix Dashboard Support (or lack there of)

+Since Netflix has put Hystrix into maintenance mode, NHystrix will not attempt to support Hystrix Dashboard.
+Instead, the project will support the ability to publish circuit breaker state to an APM of your choice.
+For example, publish a circuit breaker tripping as an Azure Application Insights Event.

 ## NuGet

 The package currently targets NetStandard2.0, NetCoreApp3.0, Net452, and Net461.